Toward More Generalized Malicious URL Detection Models: Abstract

 \section{Abstract}

-This paper reveals a data bias issue that can severely affect the performance while conducting a machine learning model for malicious URL detection.
-We describe how such bias can be identified using interpretable machine learning techniques, and further argue that such biases naturally exist in the real world security data for training a classification model.
-We then propose a debiased training strategy that can be applied to most deep-learning based models to alleviate the negative effects from the biased features.
-The solution is based on the technique of self-supervised adversarial training to train deep neural networks learning invariant embedding from biased data.
-We conduct a wide range of experiments to demonstrate that the proposed strategy can lead to significantly better generalization capability for both CNN-based and RNN-based detection models.
+This paper reveals a data bias issue that can profoundly hinder the performance of machine learning models in malicious URL detection.
+We describe how such bias can be diagnosed using interpretable machine learning techniques and further argue that such biases naturally exist in the real world security data for training a classification model.
+To counteract these challenges, we propose a debiased training strategy that can be applied to most deep-learning based models to alleviate the negative effects of the biased features.
+The solution is based on the technique of adversarial training to train deep neural networks learning invariant embedding from biased data.
+Through extensive experimentation, we substantiate that our innovative strategy fosters superior generalization capabilities across both CNN-based and RNN-based detection models.
+The findings presented in this work not only expose a latent issue in the field but also provide an actionable remedy, marking a significant step forward in the pursuit of more reliable and robust malicious URL detection.